phil-mansfield/gotetra/README.md

 Here are some things which I would love to add to this project but do not currently have the time to do so.
 In no particular order:

+- Create a Python librarywhich captures the behavior of the command-line utilities.
+Write Python bindings for all the important functions.
+(Difficulty: *Medium*)

 - Higher order tesselation techniques.
 (Difficulty: *High*)

 - Generalization from uniform initial conditions to adaptively refined